-Capitalization level Highest Financing limit calculated on the basic capital of Monex S. A. B.
+Capitalization level Highest Financing limit calculated on the basic capital of Monex, S. A. P. I

 More than 8% and up to 9% 12%

 More than 9% and up to 10% 15%

 More than 10% and up to 12% 25%

 More than 12% and up to 15% 30%

 more than 15% 40%

-- The sum of the financing granted to the 3 largest debtors may not exceed 100% of the basic capital of Monex, S. A. B. - The financing granted exclusively to multiple banking institutions will not be subject to the highest Financing limits, but in any case, they will be subject to the highest limit of 100% of the basic lending capital of Monex, S. A. B..
-In the case of foreign Institutions in whose capital foreign financial entities have a share, the aforementioned limit will be applicable, as a whole, to the controlling entity and the Subsidiary Institutions.

-The financing granted to entities and organizations that are members of the Federal Public Administration, including public trusts, as well as State productive companies, must be subject to the highest limit of 100% of the basic lending capital of Monex, S. A. B..
+- The sum of the financing granted to the 3 largest debtors may not exceed 100% of the basic capital of Monex, S. A. P. I. - The financing granted exclusively to multiple banking institutions will not be subject to the highest Financing limits, but in any case, they will be subject to the highest limit of 100% of the basic lending capital of Monex, S. A. P. I., lender.
+Financing granted exclusively to commercial banking institutions will not be subject to the maximum financing limits, but in any case, will be subject to the maximum limit of 100% of the basic capital of Monex, S. A. P. I., lender.
+In the case of foreign Institutions in whose capital foreign financial entities have a share, the mentioned above limit will be applicable, as a whole, to the controlling entity and the Subsidiary Institutions. - The financing granted to entities and organizations that are members of the Federal Public Administration, including public trusts, as well as State productive companies, must be subject to the highest limit of 100% of the basic lending capital of Monex, S. A. P. I.